 The steering is quick, and after a few minutes guiding this big car from bend to bend becomes almost intuitive.
 However, due to this it can also come to feel disconnected – quite unnerving, and takes some getting used to.
 In our eyes, the 812 is not quite as good-looking as its predecessor, either.

 Despite the marginally negative aspects, we really are splitting hairs.
 The car is miraculous.
 We had no idea how the 812 Superfast could be moved on to another level to that of the F12, or if in fact there was another level at all, but Ferrari has managed it and created an all-time great supercar.

 Lamborghini Aventador SVJ

-Everything we loved about the Aventador’s naturally-aspirated 6.5-litre V12 power plant has only been amplified in the SVJ too.
-The car pulls slightly harder in the mid-range, but it’s still all about that race to the redline.
-Bang through the gears in a dramatic, not-so-refined manner, thanks to the single-clutch ISR ’box, and the engine noise at 8,500rpm is all consuming; from the outside it’s utterly spectacular.
+Everything we loved about the Aventador’s naturally aspirated 6.5-litre V12 power plant has only been amplified in the SVJ, too.
+The car pulls slightly harder in the mid-range, but it’s still all about that race to the red line.
+Bang through the gears in a dramatic, not-so-refined manner thanks to the single-clutch ISR ’box and the engine noise at 8500rpm is all-consuming; from the outside it’s utterly spectacular.

-Turn in is impressive despite its sheer size though, with fantastic agility and grip on offer.
+Turn-in is impressive despite the SVJ’s sheer size though, with fantastic agility and grip on offer.
 Go into a corner too hot and a lift of the throttle hands you back an impressive lump of control without the car feeling nervous as the weight shuffles between the axles.
 It’s certainly a car that demands the utmost of respect at the limit, but there’s always the invisible safety net of the systems to rely on.
-So deft is its operation that the ‘Ring lap time was recorded with some of its assistance left in place, in fact.
+So deft is its operation that the Ring lap time was recorded with some of its assistance left in place, in fact.